-What started as “A Photographers Hunch” in 2015 has now grown into a dedicated wildlife safari travel product run by CNP Safaris and our East African partners &Beyond.
-After spending months on back to back safaris photographing high season migration crossings when based at Kichwa Tembo in the Mara Triangle a nagging idea got hold of me.
+What originally started as “A Photographer’s Hunch” in 2015 has now grown into a dedicated wildlife safari travel product run by CNP Safaris and our East African partners &Beyond.
+After spending months on back-to-back safaris photographing high season migration crossings, whilst based at Kichwa Tembo in the Mara Triangle, a nagging idea got hold of me.
 “What do the lions do to sustain themselves when the migration of White-bearded wildebeest, Burchell zebra and Thomson Gazelle move South to the Nogorogoro Conservation area where most of the calving and lambing will take place”?
-During the migration lions, and for that matter other predators like Spotted hyena and cheetahs just have it too easy.
+During the migration lions, and for that matter other predators like Spotted hyena and cheetahs, just have it too easy.
 It is like take away meals on hooves with a lot of hunting by lion and Spotted hyena taking place in daylight.

-07H55 A senior pride lioness – darker and less white under the belly- goes down to the water to drink followed by her cubs and another younger pride female.
+07H55 : A senior pride lioness – darker and less white under the belly- goes down to the water to drink, followed by her cubs and another younger pride female.
 Another lioness has already made her way to the other side of the water and the lioness on the left is clearly communicating with her.

-Although the younger lioness lands short the lioness at the back is now looking at where the noise is coming from.
-Four photographers are now burning their camera’s motor drives to the maximum and loving every split second of it!
+Although the younger lioness lands short of the opposite bank, the lioness at the back is now looking at where the noise is coming from, where Four photographers are burning their cameras’ motor drives to the maximum and loving every split second of it!

 Warm Photographic Greetings.